At-Home End-Of-Life

 This is a family decision.
 Our veterinarians are happy to share their experiences with you.
 Here is a link to more in-depth information about children and euthanasia from our experiences as well as a link to an excellent resource regarding children and grief: https://childhoodgrief.org.au/

-How much notice is needed for euthanasia appointments?
+How much notice is needed for our euthanasia appointments in Roanoke?

 We understand that death can be hard to predict.
 We will do our best to respond to same-day requests; however, this is not always possible.
 Ideally giving us as much notice as possible will allow us to work around both your and our schedules.